 "A system that people work with must also be workable for people."

-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
-In this edition of Let's Talk About Test meet Robert van Hooff, test manager of PTWEE at NIBC.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite , we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
+In this edition of Let's Talk About Test, meet Robert van Hooff, PTWEE test manager at NIBC.

 My name is Robert and I am 50.
 Together with my wife and three children, I live in Bleiswijk, near the small river Rotte, where we often take the dog for a walk.
 My daughters are 13 and 18.
 My son is 20 and will probably study IT.